The Spice Islands

 Also worth a quick detour is the Grenada Chocolate Company, which entices chocoholics with its sweet, organic treats.
 Nearby is a historic rum factory, River Antoine Rum Distillery, which will fascinate rum lovers, as it is the Caribbean’s only water-powered mill still operating.
 On Friday evenings, sample just-caught lobster and fish cooked over open fires at the weekly Fish Friday Festival held in Gouyave or head back to Gran Anse for sundowners at Umbrellas Beach Bar.

 Don’t just visit Grenada…take a sailing holiday here!
-Join us on a shared yacht and experience an unforgettable crewed charter.
-You only need to book a cabin for your sailing vacation – ideal for solo and single travellers, couples and small groups.
-Then, relax and recharge.
-Enjoy delicious healthy food cooked by Sam.
-Get hands-on sailing experience with Neil, an RYA sailing instructor.
-And have lots of fun as we sail from one beautiful island to the next.
+Whether you are travelling solo, as a couple or a group, you will have an unforgettable yacht charter with BlueFoot Travel.
+Join a shared or private crewed yacht.
+Relax and recharge.
+Enjoy delicious healthy food.
+Get hands-on sailing experience if you wish.
+And have lots of fun as you sail from one beautiful island to the next.
 Sail in style with BlueFoot Travel.